ucarion/jwt/README.md

    packages make you supply a list of "acceptable" algorithms, or give you back the algorithm it ended up using, and you have to do the check yourself.

-   Approaches like this are security risks because they're easy to forget to do, and forgetting to check the algorithm will lead to security vulnerabilities.
+   Manual `alg`-checking is a security risk because it's easy to forget to do, and forgetting to check the algorithm will often lead to security vulnerabilities.
 This package circumvents those risks by not letting untrusted, unauthenticated JWTs decide what algorithm gets used: you, the developer, decide what algorithm gets used, and the JWT is invalid if it doesn't use the right algorithm.

 ## Example usage